shirshance/Mito-Aberrant-Peptide-Predictor/README.md

 ### 1. FASTA sequence

-A nucleotide FASTA file corresponding to one of the 13 mitochondrial protein-coding genes.
+A nucleotide FASTA file corresponding to one of the 13 mitochondrial protein-coding genes (or all of them.
+Mice or Human).

 Example: